Facebook's quarterly profits rise amid scandal | DW | 26.10.2021

 The allegations range from CEO Mark Zuckerberg personally signing off on a company plan to censor government critics in Vietnam at the request of the country's communist ruling party, to being conspicuous to shareholders about a decline in the number of teenagers using the app.

-Zuckerberg maintained that new allegations were selective and painted the company in poor light.
+Zuckerberg maintained that the allegations were selective and painted the company in poor light.

 "Good faith criticism helps us get better, but my view is that what we are seeing is a coordinated effort to selectively use leaked documents to paint a false picture of our company," Zuckerberg said in an earnings call.